Province of Badajoz: Economy

 The economic production differs according to the region and locality.
 Thus the big cities like Badajoz, Mérida, Don Benito, Almendralejo and others, offer and live from services and to a lesser extent from general industries of medium type.
-In the regions of Guadiana, Tierra de Mérida - Vegas Bajas, Vegas Altas and part of Tierra de Badajoz, and in Tierra de Barros besides the traditional source of agricultural wealth, there is a flourishing industry of agro-livestock transformation.
+In the regions of Guadiana, Tierra de Mérida – Vegas Bajas, Vegas Altas and part of Tierra de Badajoz, and in Tierra de Barros besides the traditional source of agricultural wealth, there is a flourishing industry of agro-livestock transformation.
 In other regions more distant from urban centres and the main roads, such as Campiña Sur, La Serena and La Siberia, the main source is the primary sector, i.e. agriculture and perhaps even more livestock (sheep and pig).

 The agricultural sector is dominated by irrigated areas in the Guadiana Valley (Badajoz, Montijo, Mérida, Don Benito-Villanueva), the predominant olive groves in Tierra de Barros, and the vineyards, extensive in Tierra de Barros and in Llerena (Campiña Sur).

 The industrial sector, although less developed and very low in proportion to national activity, has a proportion of employed population similar to the agro-livestock sector: 12.13% (up to 26% if we include construction) compared to 14% (primary sector).
 The two main cities of the province stand out: Badajoz and Mérida, with their respective industrial parks; and the towns of Jerez de los Caballeros, Don Benito-Villanueva and Almendralejo.

 The tertiary sector is the most predominant sector in the province (61.87% of the population employed), where the business (Almendralejo and Zafra), commercial (Badajoz) and tourism and administrative (Mérida) sectors stand out.

 Tourist destinations

 The economy of the province is based on tourism and agriculture.
 Some of the popular tourist destinations of the province include Badajoz, Fregenal de la Sierra, Jerez de los Caballeros, Llerena, Mérida, Olivenza, Alange, Alburquerque and Almendralejo.
 The popular dishes include hare, partridge and various pork products.
 Cornalvo Nature Reserve, the ancient structure of Roman Theatre in Mérida, National Museum of Roman Art in Mérida, Alcazaba City Wall and Ibn Marwan Monument and Espantaperros Tower of Badajoz Fortress are popular tourist spots.

 The National Museum of Roman Art was designed in 1980 by architect José Rafael Moneo Vallés and completed in 1985.
 The architect designed the museum to have a Roman feel and look.
-Romans used to control present-day Spain, also known as the Iberian Peninsula, in the years following their arrival around 295 BC.
+Romans used to control present-day Spain (and the entire Iberian Peninsula) in the years following their arrival around 295 BC.
 Today, Mérida has the greatest number of noteworthy Roman buildings still surviving.
 It is also famous on an archaeological basis.
 The museum exhibits remnants of Roman infrastructure and dwellings, including those showing Christian influences like a basilica, and tombs.
 Inspiration for the National Museum of Roman Art dates back to 1838, when the city located the museum in a church, Santa Clara.